-In our previous article, We were able to talk about gonorrhea, Prevention, Treatment, Symptoms of gonorrhea in men etc. here we are aiming at giving you everything about Symptoms of gonorrhea in women.
+In our previous article, we were able to guide you on gonorrhea, Prevention, Treatment, Symptoms of gonorrhea in men etc. here we are aiming at giving you everything about Symptoms of gonorrhea in women.

 It is obvious that gonorrhea is most commonly spread during sex.
 But babies can easily be infected during childbirth if their mothers are infected.
 In newly born babies, gonorrhea most commonly affects the eyes

 In women, gonorrhea signs are usually undetectable, extremely mild or often confused for other conditions.
 If left untreated, gonorrhea can spread into the uterus or Fallopian tubes, causing pelvic inflammatory disease (PID).
 PID might lead to infertility and an increased risk of ectopic (or tubal) pregnancy.
 It is recommended that you consider gonorrhea testing as part of your routine STD testing, especially if you are pregnant or at risk of contracting an STD.

 - Unusual, increased bloody yellowish or watery green vaginal discharge